How to Soothe a Crying Baby

 Here are some coping methods to help you stay calm when your baby cries:

-Try taking a deep breath and count to 10
+Try taking a deep breath and count to 10.

-Let your baby cry it out for 10 to 15 minutes
+Let your baby cry it out for 10 to 15 minutes.

-Try listening to calming music
+Try listening to calming music.

-Give a close friend or family member a phone call for emotional support; you could even ask for help to mind your little one for a few hours so you can take a break
+Give a close friend or family member a phone call for emotional support; you could even ask for help to mind your little one for a few hours so you can take a break.

 Do some chores around the house to distract you, like washing the dishes or vacuuming—you may even find the sound of the vacuum calms your little one!

-Leave your baby safely in his crib, close the door, and regroup in another room for 10 minutes or so.
+Leave your baby safely in their crib, close the door, and regroup in another room for 10 minutes or so.
 It's completely normal to get frustrated, but you can't let it affect the way you react.
-It's never safe to shake, hit, or jerk your baby as it can cause brain damage and endanger his life!
+It's never safe to shake, hit, or jerk your baby as it can cause brain damage and endanger their life!
 Instead, take some time out in another room and go back in when you feel calm and ready.

 The Bottom Line